hardiksehgal206/demo/README.md

 # demo
-this is my 1st  repositry
+this is my 1st  repository.
+Author-Hardik Sehgal